methodic-labs/chronicle-api/README.md

 Using retrofit makes it to generate typesafe clients for making RESTful requests in JVM based languages.

-This currently used primarily by chronicle server tests and the Android application at the moment.
+This is currently used primarily by chronicle server tests and the Android application.